 Step 2: Have a clear outcome

 In business, every conversation needs an objective.
 In other words, what are you hoping to achieve?

 Deciding on a clear goal or outcome is key.
-This is especially true in sales meetings, or when dealing with senior decision-makers.
+This is especially true in sales meetings, business networking groups, or when dealing with senior decision-makers.
 You must know exactly what you’re aiming to achieve, and the steps to get there.

-If you’re not sure what the objective of a meeting is, ask other attendees what they’d like to get out of it.
+If you’re not sure what the objective of a meeting or networking event is, ask other attendees what they’d like to get out of it.
 Make sure this is clear in order to steer your interactions in the right direction.

 Step 3: Define an agenda or necessary steps

-We say “necessary steps” because, while meetings are structured, more informal conversations can be more free-flowing.
+We say “necessary steps” because, while meetings and business networking events are structured, more informal conversations with your team or other business people can be more free-flowing.
 By defining these steps ahead of time, you’ll be able to effectively lead the conversation toward the outcome you’re aiming for.

 With any interaction, your agenda should simply be the steps necessary to reach your outcome, no more.